Allison McAtee

-Allison McAtee (born September 24, 1985) is an American actress and producer.
-She played Catherine Stark in the independent film Bloomington and as Maggie Day in the primetime drama The Haves and the Have Nots.
+Allison McAtee is an American actress and producer.
+She played Catherine Stark in the independent film Bloomington (2010) and Maggie Day in the primetime series drama The Haves and the Have Nots.

 Early life and education

-McAtee was born in Erie, Pennsylvania.
+McAtee is the only child and daughter of Edward McAtee, from a family of nine, a teacher and later Director of Special Education programs in Pennsylvania, and wife Sandra Leichtenberger, an ER/Cardiac Care Charge nurse, of Irish, English, German and Slovak descent.
+Her parents divorced when she was three, and both later remarried, giving her two stepbrothers.
 She grew up in Edinboro, Pennsylvania.